 We have received many compliments on our setup with the kayak rack.
 Like everything else we have learned a system for getting it set up and have gotten better at it with time.
 This rack is great because there is still plenty of room to fit the coolers, firewood, or anything else in the truck bed.
 We have the clamp on rack, but it is also offered as a bolt on.
 We tow with a Chevy Colorado that has a short bed, little over 5 ft.
 Our kayaks are 10ft long and fit perfectly.
 The J-Bars were purchased separately from amazon.
 J Bars

 If you have pets and plan to leave them in your camper this is a MUST.
 It will send you a text message if your camper overheats.
 You can set the temperature for this and it is very sensitive – when it comes to our pups though we wouldn’t want it any other way.
 It does require a yearly membership fee, but does not require wifi to run.
 Lets be real – most campgrounds are not going to have wifi at your site.
+MarCell gave us a code to share with our followers!
+For $20 off the temperature monitoring system, use code Imagine20.

 Looking for a way to create a little bit more fun and add color to your campfires?
 These packets are so much fun for any age.
 This is for outdoor fires only.
 The pictures don’t do it justice.
 The colors are beautiful and you can’t be positive what will show up until the packet is in.

-Imagine Camper site contains affiliate links, which means if you click on a product link and purchase the product, I might receive a small compensation.
+Imagine Camper site contains affiliate links, which means if you click on a product link and purchase the products, I might receive a small compensation.
 This does not impact the price of the product to the consumer.
 I only feature products we use and own.
 I would recommend the products posted on my site even if there was not a possibility of a compensation.
 Hopefully you find the product links helpful and useful.
 If you do make a purchase, thank you for following!

 Imagine Camper is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.